Outdoor Skills Overview

 There is a fee for service and open registration for this program, but scholarships of up to 100% are available to every camper where ability to pay is a barrier to participation.

 Kamp Kiwanis leadership program registrations are also nomination based.
 Just like the main program, anyone can nominate a youth for a leadership program, however, the main criteria is different for our leadership programs.
 When the selection committee goes through the leadership program nomination forms they are looking closely at the candidates leadership potential.

-The nomination forms are due by the date listed on the nomination forms.
+The 2018 nomination forms are due by May 14, 2018.
 Once the forms are collected, a selection committee comprised of Kiwanis Club Members and Kamp Kiwanis Staff will sort through all the nomination forms and select the participants with the greatest leadership potential.
 Once the participants are selected, a health and permission package will be sent to selected participants in early June.